- Charging Ahead!Charging Ahead!EV Chargers are available for use free of charge!

 Electric Vehicle Charging Stations

-Chapman University recently added four electric vehicle charging stations on campus.
+Chapman University recently added five electric vehicle charging stations on campus.
 The GE WattStation charging units found in Lastinger, Barrera and Miller Parking Structures and the Knott Studios Parking Lot are the very first stations of their kind to be installed on a college campus in America!

 Combining functionality with inspired design, the WattStation decreases the time needed to charge a vehicle, and using smart grid technology, allows the University’s Sustainability Office to manage and track the impact of EVs on its electricity consumption.